-AHPT 8364 Diagnostic Imaging (3:3:0) This course focuses on the indications and implications of commonly used diagnostic imaging tests (e.g., X-rays, MRI, ultrasonography, CT Scan, ultrasound, fluoroscopy, PET scan, endoscopy, etc.) as they pertain to physical therapy patient management.
-ISBN: 10: 0-8036-1188-9
+AHPT 8364 Diagnostic Imaging (3:3:0) This course focuses on the indications and implications of commonly used diagnostic imaging tests (e.g., X-rays, MRI, ultrasonography, CT Scan, echocardiography, fluoroscopy, PET scan, discography, etc.) as they pertain to physical therapy patient management.
+ISBN: 10: 0803619464

 AHPT 8365 Evidence-Based Practice (3:3:0) This course focuses on evidence-based clinical decision making, including locating and accessing evidence and evaluating levels of evidence.
 Students will apply evidence to clinical practice by integrating evidence, patient, values, and clinical experience.
 Students will apply key measurement properties and strategies to assess and select between tests for clinical practice.
 Students will develop critically-appraised topics which can be applied to their area of practice.
-ISBN: 13: 978-0-7637-3443-5; ISBN: 10: 0-7637-3443-8
+ISBN: 13: 978-0-7637-7765-4